AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 where `m[e]` refers to an address `e` in memory.

 But what about parameter passing?
 We use a similar technique, but this time we describe the slot for each location as an offset within the area where the parameters are passed.
-For example, we compile a function call
+For example, we lower a function call

 ```wiki
 x, y = f(a, b, c);